-Trigger Point episode 2 saw Lana dealing with the fall-out from last week's blast and struggling to process the death of her partner Joel Nutkins.
+Trigger Point episode 2 sees Lana dealing with the fall-out from the blast and struggling to process the death of her partner Joel Nutkins.
 But we were offered a few more clues about who could have been behind the attack and have our suspicions about one of Lana's old friends!

 If we had any hopes that Joel 'Nut' Nutkins might have survived the devastating blast at the end of last week's first episode, they were quickly extinguished when news of his death flashed up on the radio in the opening moments of tonight's second episode.
 He died along with 17 others in the bombing at the Westhaven Estate, proving no one is safe in a drama Jed Mercurio has worked on.

 Yet there was no time for Wash to mourn her pal as she and Danny were immediately called to deal with another suspected device on a London bus.
 Danny seemed pretty nervous when he was assisting Wash and Nut last week, but he has big shoes to fill now and Wash now needs him more than ever.

 Just moments before his death, Nut joked about how many lives Wash had and it looks like his passing hasn't changed her reckless approach to the job, as Danny insists that she wears full protection to check out the bomb on the bus.
 Well done Danny!
 Luckily the bomb scare proves to be a false alarm and the wires are simply a pair of headphones and an iPhone charger.
 What a relief.